isomerpages/moe-methodistgirlssch/_our-community/ParentLink/Join Us.md

 **Remarks:**

-*   Combined meetings:- sessions where parents with child(ren) of different levels meet together
+*   **Combined meetings** denote prayer sessions for Parents with child(ren) in different levels.
+Hence ALL parents are welcomed!
-*   Sec 4 Group denote:- sessions where parents with child(ren) in Sec 4/Year 4 (taking O Levels, or EOY IP exams) meet together
+*   **Sec 4 Group** denote prayer sessions for Parents with child(ren) in Sec 4/Year 4 (taking O Levels, or EOY IP exams)

-*   P6 Group denote:- sessions where parents with P6 child(ren) meet together
+*   **P6 Group** denote prayer sessions for Parents with child(ren) in Primary 6 (taking PSLE)

 **Important Note:**

-** If on-site, otherwise the Parents’ Prayer Meeting will be via Zoom.

-Directions to Level 4 CCMC Wesley Hall: Please take the lift to Level 4, and walk past the Pri School library.
-CCMC Wesley Hall is the first room on your right along the corridor.
+1. Please take lift to Level 4, walk straight past the Pri School library, 1st room on your right along the corridor

-Do remember to obtain a Visitor’s Pass at the Security Post – please inform Security on duty that you are going to **Level 4 CCMC Wesley Hall** for the parents’ prayer meeting.
+2. Do remember to exchange for a Visitor’s Pass at the Security Post – kindly inform Security on duty that you are going to Level 4 for parents’ prayer meeting.

-Vehicles parked inside the school premise is strictly based on a **first-come-first-serve basis, subject to availability, and in WHITE coloured VISITOR LOTS ONLY**.
-There **must be a “temporary parking label” displayed** on the vehicle dashboard – this “temporary parking label” is subject to availability at the Security Post.
+3. Vehicles parked inside the school premise is strictly based on a first-come-first-serve basis, subject to availability, and in WHITE coloured VISITOR LOTS ONLY.
+There must be a “temporary parking label” to be displayed on the vehicle dashboard – this “temporary parking label” is subject to availability at the Security Post.

-If you have any enquiries regarding Parents’ Prayer Meetings, please contact Jenny Koh or Corrine Chee at the school office, 6469 4800.
+If you have any enquiries regarding Parents’ Prayer Meetings, please contact Ms Jenny Koh or Ms Corrine Chee at 6469 4800.